g-re-g/ruby-on-dreamhost/README.md

 ## `views/`
 This is where to put templates like erb templates.
 These a simple index template in there just to make sure everything is working.

+## `vendor/`
+This is where the gems are actually stored.
+Anytime you want to add another gem you should put it in `Gemfile` with an exact version and run `bundle install --path vendor/bundle`.
+Since there's no real upgrading of the ruby version on Dreamhost's shared hosting your gem versions aren't likely to change much and having them cached protects you from anything changing in the future that would break your gem installs.

+## `tmp/`
+In here is `restart.txt` updating this file restarts passenger, aka reloads all the code for your application.
+Any time you update anything in here that would require a server restart you should `touch tmp/restart.txt`.

+## `.bundle/`
+Contains some small configuration for bundler.
+Tells bundler that the gems are installed in `vendor/bundle`.